Koschi13/nixos-configuration/README.md

 - [ ] Install and use a formatter: https://www.reddit.com/r/NixOS/comments/1acemjr/overview_of_nix_formatters_ecosystem
 - [ ] `bd` not working
 - [ ] Caps <-> Ctrl only for notebook
+- [ ] See if it is possible to save JetBrains settings in this repo, while still being able to change something via the UI